YingzhouLi/FastSpecialMat/README.md

 ###Fast Special Matrix
 ========

 This code supports the fast applications of circulant matrices, Hankel matrices, Hankel circulant matrices, Toeplitz matrices and Toeplitz symmetric matrices.
-The complexities of all these applications are O(N log N) where N is the size of matrices.
+The complexities of all these applications are $O(N log N)$ where $N$ is the size of matrices.

+This code also supports some factorizations for sparse matrices.
+If the sparse matrix can be permuted to a block diagonal matrix, functions such as `speig` could give a significant speed-up.

 The following instructions work in Matlab.